credativ/storage-sync-ideas/benchmark/README.md

 * Writing on one side with no working connection, then re-connecting and reading after the sync
 * Writing on both sides with no connection, then re-connecting and reading after the sync

-In the descriptions of the test scenarios, `$HOST1` and `$HOST2` are used to refer to the two hosts used for benchmarking, `$SYNCDIR` refers to the directory that is synchronized between the two hosts, and `$SYNCDISK` refers to the block device of the physical disk backing `$SYNCDIR`.
+In the descriptions of the test scenarios, `$HOST1` and `$HOST2` are used to refer to the two hosts used for benchmarking, `$IP1` and `$IP2` to their respective IP addresses they use fro communicating to each other., `$SYNCDIR` refers to the directory that is synchronized between the two hosts, and `$SYNCDISK` refers to the block device of the physical disk backing `$SYNCDIR`.
 It is also assumed that `verify.fio` has been generated using `make verify.fio` and both `verify.fio` and `write.fio` from this directory have been copied to `~/` on both hosts.

 Some steps of the scenario will require waiting until synchronization of previously written data completes.
 How exactly this is done, depends on the